 The Department of Medicine is dedicated to excellence, innovation and leadership in patient care, the education of our physicians and scientists, research, and anticipating the changing needs of our community – all within a supportive environment that fosters creativity and personal development.
 Our vice chairs spearhead these system-wide initiatives and work with the institute directors and division chiefs to implement them.

-Under the leadership of the Vice Chair for Education, David C. Thomas, MD, MHPE, we are providing the highest level and most rigorous training of physicians from undergraduate course work, through residency and fellowship, to continuing medical education for the seasoned physician.
+Under the leadership of the Interim System Chair for the Department and Medicine and Vice Chair for Education, David C. Thomas, MD, MHPE, we are providing the highest level and most rigorous training of physicians from undergraduate course work, through residency and fellowship, to continuing medical education for the seasoned physician.
 Our main challenge since the merger is to unify, standardize and elevate the educational goals of each member institution while preserving their individual identities and cultures.
 Our training programs on each campus now meet the interests of every type of doctor, from those who want to focus on purely clinical, community-based medicine to a mix of research and clinical work at a tertiary-referral academic medical center.
 Read More

 Consistent with the Department of Medicine’s mission is a laser-like focus on quality and safety.
 A performance improvement program is being led by our new Vice Chair for Quality, Beth Raucher, MD, who is committed to an objective, systematic, and fair process for monitoring quality, safety and appropriateness of services in order to achieve excellence in patient care throughout the health system.
 As we move away from a fee-for-service model towards one driven by preventive medicine and population management, it is quality improvement and processes that promote quality that stand at the nexus.
 Read More.